-- 29. (1) The Vice-Chancellor and Principal is the Chairperson of the Senate. - (2) The Pro Vice Chancellor is the Deputy Chairperson of the Senate; if the office of Pro-Vice Chancellor is not filled, the - Senate designates on the recommendation of its Chairperson a Deputy Vice-Chancellor as Vice-Chairperson of the Senate.
-In the absence of the Chairperson the acting Vice-Chancellor and Principal acts as the Chairperson of Senate. - (3) The Senate designates on the recommendation of its Chairperson a The Registrar or in her/his absence, the acting Deputy Registrar ais the Secretary of the Senate. - (4) When both the Chairperson and the acting Vice-Chancellor and Principal Chairperson are absent from a meeting of the Senate, the Chairperson or Vice-Chairperson appoints a person to act as Chairperson, and when no such appointment has been made, the numbers members present at such meeting elect one of their members to preside.
+- 29. (1) The Vice-Chancellor and Principal is the Chairperson of the Senate. - (2) Senate designates on the recommendation of its Chairperson a Deputy Vice-Chancellor as Vice-Chairperson of the Senate.
+In the absence of the Chairperson the acting Vice-Chancellor and Principal acts as the Chairperson of Senate. - (3) The Registrar or in her/his absence, the acting Registrar is the Secretary of the Senate. - (4) When both the Chairperson and the acting Vice-Chancellor and Principal are absent from a meeting of the Senate, the members present at such meeting elect one of their members to preside.

-- The Senate has at least four ordinary meetings during each academic year. - (2) The Secretary administers meetings in accordance with the Rules. - (3) The Senate determines its own procedures for meetings as reflected in the Charter for the Senate, which form part of the Rules. - (4) The Chairperson of the Senate may call an extraordinary or emergency meeting in accordance with the Rules. - (5) The Senate is quorate if at least forty per cent of the members (excluding those members who have been granted official travel, research or sabbatical leave of absence) are present and remain present during the transacting of business and decision-making.
+- 30. (1) The Senate has at least four ordinary meetings during each academic year. - (2) The Secretary administers meetings in accordance with the Rules. - (3) The Senate determines its own procedures for meetings as reflected in the Charter for the Senate, which form part of the Rules. - (4) The Chairperson of the Senate may call an extraordinary or emergency meeting in accordance with the Rules. - (5) The Senate is quorate if at least forty per cent of the members (excluding those members who have been granted official travel, research or sabbatical leave of absence) are present and remain present during the transacting of business and decision-making.